Why Outsourced Executive Assistants Make Sense for Any Size Company

 1. Improve Executive Productivity (and Wellness)

-All the productivity tools and technology intended to make executives self-sufficient have only made it harder to find human admins (more on that later).
-Since 2004, the number of professional admins in the U.S. has decreased by 65 percent.
+All the productivity tools and technology designed to make executives more self-reliant have actually made it harder to find human administrators (more on that later).
+Since 2004, the number of professional admins in the U.S. has dropped by 65% percent.

 Prialto’s 2024 Productivity Report found that 43 percent of executives list "administrative tasks" as the biggest drag on their productivity, and 52 percent listed "stress and overwhelm" as their primary blocker.

-Leadership IQ found that 67 percent of executives have been less productive due to burnout, and 65 percent admit that they have made mistakes as a result of burnout.
+Leadership IQ found that 67 percent of executives have been less productive due to burnout, and 65 percent admit they have made mistakes as a result.
 Just 35 percent said they are mentally thriving.

 2. Executive Assistants are Hard to Find

-As mentioned, there is a shrinking pool of U.S. executive assistants.
+As mentioned, the pool of U.S. executive assistants is shrinking.

 From 2000 to 2019, the U.S. economy shed more than 2.1 million administrative and office support jobs, mostly due to technology.
 The shortage of executive assistants is particularly challenging for businesses with larger executive teams that need to quickly scale up support.